emmascotson/aviation-venture-risk-eda/README.md

 This analysis leads to three key recommendations for improving operations at ACME Co.

 1. **Commercial flights are significantly safer than private flights**: Regulatory measures and standardized protocols contribute to this safety.
 2. **Aircraft with two or more engines are safer**: One-engine aircraft have a much higher accident rate.
+The turbofan is also one of the safest types of engine.
 3. **Boeing and Airbus are the safest makes**: Both manufacturers show lower incident rates and high reliability.
+4. **The safest models**: In our data and by our chosen metrics the Boeing-777 is the model of aircraft.

 ## Next Steps
 To further refine our analysis and provide more comprehensive recommendations, we suggest the following next steps: